NoahZinsmeister/web3-webpacked/README.md

       }
     },
     web3NetworkChangeHandler: (networkId, oldNetworkId) => {
-      // Here, notify the user that they have switched networks, and potentially deal with unsupported networks console.log(`Network switched from ${oldNetworkId} to ${networkId}.`)
+      // Here, deal with network changes (will only be called when switching between/to supported networks) console.log(`Network switched from ${oldNetworkId} to ${networkId}.`)
     },
     web3AccountChangeHandler: (account, oldAccount) => {